-Hi, my name is Chandra Anton; I am the creator Contemporary Horsemanship.
-I am from Colorado Springs, CO and we just relocated to Wilmington, North Carolina.
+Hi, my name is Chandra Anton-Watson; I am the creator of Contemporary Horsemanship.
+I am from Colorado Springs, CO and we relocated to Wilmington, North Carolina.
 I use effective basic techniques to achieve success with all kinds of horses.
 I work with any type of horse or training situation including starting horses, problem solving, groundwork, and multiple disciplines of riding.

 I was on the back of a horse before I could walk.
 I started actually riding when I was 9.
 While I finally got my first horse when I was 11.
 I rode that horse everywhere from the moment I was out of school until the sunset.
-As my interest grew I rode as many different horses as possible.
+As my interest grew, I rode as many different horses as possible.
 I started taking lessons and started showing english pleasure.
-From there I moved on to try many different disciplines including barrel racing, eventing, western pleasure, hunter under saddle, hunter/ jumper, and dressage.
+From there I moved on to try many different disciplines including barrel racing, eventing, western pleasure, hunter under saddle, hunters, jumpers, and dressage.

 I’ve studied horse psychology and behavior extensively.
-By applying equine psychology to every exercise starting horses, groundwork, and riding becomes much easier and less stressful on the horse.
+By applying equine psychology to every exercise, starting horses, groundwork, and riding becomes much easier and less stressful on the horse.
 My training program is based around how the horse thinks.
-I use conditioning to teach horses how to respond to requests while remaining relaxed and attentive in a human environment.
+I use positive and negative reinforcement to condition horses to respond to requests while remaining relaxed and attentive in a human environment.
 I am interested and experienced in so many varieties of horsemanship that I could not pick just one.
-Good horsemanship is good horsemanship and as long as you have good basics you can become successful in any discipline.
+Good horsemanship is good horsemanship, and as long as you have good basics you can become successful in any discipline.
 I can help you on your way to achieving your dreams and goals with horses no matter if you are very discipline specific or want to experience all the horse world has to offer.